 You can extend the shelf life of bongs and other cannabis accessories by using the proper cleaning tools and regular maintenance.

-* Cleaning cannabis accessories regularly is an easier job than scrubbing away built-up grime.
+- Cleaning cannabis accessories regularly is an easier job than scrubbing away built-up grime.

-* Basic items such as rubbing alcohol and rock salt can be used to clean a bong and cleaning kits with wipes and brushes are also available.
+- Basic items such as rubbing alcohol and rock salt can be used to clean a bong, and cleaning kits with wipes and brushes are also available.

-* Never use a household cleaner—the chemicals can be harmful to your lungs.
+- Never use a household cleaner—the chemicals can be harmful to your lungs.

-What is a bong?
+What is a Bong?

-The simplest reason is to protect your health: Bacteria and mould can grow inside the device, increasing your chances of developing a lung infection; and any residues coating the bong will affect the flavour of the cannabis.
-Just like your home, cleaning it regularly is an easier job than scrubbing away built-up grime.
+The most straightforward reason is to protect your health: bacteria and mold can grow inside the device, increasing your chances of developing a lung infection.
+Any residues coating the bong will affect the flavor of the cannabis.
+Additionally, it can begin to take on an unpleasant, acrid smell if left uncleaned after many uses.

-How often should I clean it?
+How Often Should I Clean it?

 There is no definitive answer to how often it should be done, but if you're using the bong regularly, it's a good idea to wash it every two days or so.
 If the bong is only used sporadically, clean it after every use to avoid bacteria growth.

-DO: If you're not using your bong regularly, clean it after every use.
+Do: If you're not using your bong regularly, clean it after every use.

 Because cannabis oils cannot be removed simply with water, a solution is required to dissolve them.
-The cheapest option is basic rubbing alcohol (its main ingredient is isopropyl alcohol, also called isopropanol), which can be combined with an abrasive material, such as rock salt or uncooked rice.
+The cheapest option is basic rubbing alcohol (its main ingredient is isopropyl alcohol, also called isopropanol), combined with an abrasive material, such as rock salt or uncooked rice.
 Alternatively, you can use a fizzy combination of baking soda and vinegar.
 For tougher jobs, try special soaking products, as well as wipes, brushes and pipe cleaners.

-DO: Look for special cleaning instructions provided by the producer.
+Do: Look for special cleaning instructions provided by the producer.

-DON’T: Do not use any household cleaning products, as they contain chemicals that could be harmful when breathed in.
+Don't: Do not use any household cleaning products, as they contain chemicals that could be harmful when breathed in.

-How do I clean it?
+How Do I Clean it?

 If you are using a prepared cleaning solution, read the instructions on the package.
 To use rubbing alcohol and rock salt, follow these five basic steps.
 (Note: These steps follow what is shown in the video.)

-5. Rinse base and pieces under hot running water until you can no longer smell alcohol.
+- Rinse base and pieces under hot running water until you can no longer smell alcohol.
 Let dry thoroughly before reassembling.
 (Note, the rinsing step is not shown in the video)

-DO: Allow all the parts to dry before reassembling them, to prevent bacterial growth.
+Do: Allow all the parts to dry before reassembling them to prevent bacterial growth.